- Can ABCpdf convert my Microsoft Office documents to PDF?

 Normally you can solve these issues by adjusting the PDF and by ensuring that the print options on Acrobat are correct.

 Check the print dialog.
-Make sure you don't have the 'Shrink oversized pages to paper size' or 'Expand small pages to paper size' or 'Auto-rotate and center pages' options checked.
+Make sure you do not have the 'Shrink oversized pages to paper size' or 'Expand small pages to paper size' or 'Auto-rotate and center pages' options checked.

 Try using AddGrid to add a background grid to your image.
 This may show how the PDF is being changed as it moves from screen to paper.